 - Access to server by office staff even when broadband fails.

 - Fastest possible access speed to data and email

-- Data is secure.
+- Data is secure, especially in the sense of cash advance apps.
 You know where your data is and you hold a physical backup.

 - If there’s an issue with your IT supplier; financial, contractual or whatever, your data is under your control.

 Cons of an On-Premise Server:

 - Remote users can’t access data if office broadband fails.

 - Slow/congested broadband can make remote access to data slow.

 - Remote users can access data and email if office broadband fails.